 You can also contact your local Police Department.

 Another valuable resource is your neighborhood’s Community Association.
 Each neighborhood has a Community Association and generally each association has a website.
 Here, you can also find information on how to contact its representatives and ask questions.
-See a list of Community Associations in the Twin Cities area.

 Following are some information and tips to help you make your experience at the University of Minnesota as safe as possible.